orochi-network/orochi-network.github.io/src/ecvrf/vrf_properties.md

 - Return \\(X \ne X'\\) and \\(\mathsf{Eval}(X,sk)=\mathsf{Eval}(X',sk)\\)

 It is interesting to see that, VRF can be used for signing messages.
-However, several signing algorithm such as ECDSA cannot be used to build a VRF.
+However, several signing algorithms such as ECDSA cannot be used to build a VRF.
 For a given message and a secret key, there can be multiple valid signatures, thus an adversiral prover could produce different valid outputs from a given input, and choose the one that benefits him.
 This contradict the uniqueness property of VRF.